stan6/atComment/README.md

   -?  this usage information<br />

 EXAMPLE:<br />
-  run jodatime -n 0.4 -t 200 -r true<br />
+  ./run jodatime -n 0.4 -t 200 -r true<br />

 ##Output:
 There are two kinds of output generated:<br />
 1. Inferred null properties.
-You can refer to all the infer properties for each Java file by using the command: find . -name "*.infer"
+You can refer to all the infer properties for each Java file by using the command: find . -name "*.infer"<br />
 2. JUnit Test.
 At the end of the execution for run command (e.g., ./run collections -n 0.6 -t 50 -o), you will get a message indicating the location for the generated junit test like below:<br />
 Created file: $DIR/RandoopTest0.java<br />
 ...<br />